Normal Lab Values

 5. There is a strong desmoplastic response

-CASE NUMBER 510 (slide 4709 courtesy of U Iowa)
+CASE NUMBER 510 (slide 4709 courtesy of U Iowa) --Click here for a video debrief of the pathology findings presented in this case--

 [DigitalScope]